Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Scripts/Test-Scripts.md

 | *Amex* | 341111880552552 | 12/2030 | 7777 |
 | *Discover* | 6011111273436666 | 12/2030 | 777 |

+### Test Security Code Response

+The dollar amounts between 5070.00 - 5079.00 can be used to trigger the desired response.

 | Amount | Response | Description |
 | ---- | ----------|-----|